softquantum/laravel-preset-bootstrap4/README.md

+:warning: THIS PACKAGE IS DEPRECATED, YOU SHOULDN'T BE USING LARAVEL 5.x ANYMORE

 ** Laravel 5.6 comes with Bootstrap 4 stubs so this package is not relevant anymore **

 # Laravel 5.5.x Front-end Preset For Bootstrap 4 beta